 But today’s post is less about the geography education and more about how Alfie’s room stimulates his imagination and supports his thought processes and well being.

 This was never a post I intended on writing.
-It came about with a trip to Texas on the horizon and while I was explaining to Alfie about the cowboy and indian stories, and the culture in America, all while showing him exactly where I was going on the map.
+It came about with a trip to Texas on the horizon and while I was explaining to Alfie about the culture in America, all while showing him exactly where I was going on the map.
 But, then I realised, just how much this room and it’s decor supports him and his growth and I thought it was a point worth sharing for those of you considering decorating a kids room.

 He’s not sad that he is not coming with me, well subconsciously maybe a little bit, but this small amount of role play, with him understanding the country that I was visiting and the process of packing and getting ready for travelling that I go through, has made him feel less sad about me going.
-We created these pictures together so he can look at them while I am away, look at his map and know in his imagination, his version of the stories, what type of country I’m visiting.
+We created these pictures together so he can look at them while I am away, look at his map and know in his imagination, his version of the stories, what type of country I’m visiting, the history and the cultural things that matter.
 At this age, the accuracy of the facts is less important than his emotional well being, him being comfortable with me going so far away..

 We also played with a new photography app, that allowed us to add to nature; clouds and trees to his room and create images that were fun and realistic of his Indian warrior role.